Kanekolovi/Karaneko-Prologue-Lore/People/X.md

 5. ### Pralii~~

+- Is studious
+X because she's his ex lmao
+- As she lost her whole family in the incident (source: Ark) and Karam isolated himself, she changed appearance significantly and died her hair.
+- She still loves [[Karam]], but Karam doesn’t pay her attention since the incident.

+- In Caturday news, she almost abandoned her sentiments for Karam「I was about to give up when… I saw you wearing the hair tie I gave you on your wrist.」but Karam still thinks about her.
+He has X’s number in his pockets and still carries around her hair tie.
+She is still obsessed over Karam but their relation got awkward since the incident due to Karam holing himself up.

 -> It is not clearly stated or deductible that it's before or after the incident But we can think about it and assume that their relation changed greatly indirectly _because_ of the incident affecting them both personally on how they manage relations in this post-traumatic time.
-I doubt it was a direct degradation because of how the incident occured, rather more something like they both changed a lot and are going through things
+I doubt it was a direct degradation because of how the incident ocurred, rather more something like they both changed a lot and are going through things

-- Is studious
-X because she's his ex